Hi! I'm Julieta :D

 Before that I was in Mexico.

-email / threads / github / google scholar / linkedin
+email / bluesky / github / google scholar / linkedin

 Selected papers